Primary Batteries (Non-Rechargeable)

 Lithium batteries offer a long shelf life and are suitable for use in low-drain devices; however, they are typically more expensive than alkaline and zinc carbon alternatives.
 These disposable cells offer a nominal voltage of 3V; however, the chemical compounds within the cells allow manufacturers to alter the voltage from 1.5V to about 3.7V.
 Lithium primary batteries are typically used in portable consumer electronics and LED lighting.
 Please note that these disposable batteries are typically used in smaller formats, such as in AA and coin cell sizes, due to safety concerns.

 Lithium Thionyl Chloride primary batteries are mostly used in commercial, military and industrial settings, such as within automatic external defibrillator (AED) applications.
 These non-rechargeable cells have a high energy density.
 Lithium Thionyl Chloride batteries offer a 3.5V nominal voltage.
 Due to safety concerns and to higher costs, it is best to leave these disposable batteries to the experts.

 Silver Oxide (Ag2O)

-Zinc Air primary batteries are ideally meant for use within hearing aids.
+Zinc Air batteries are ideally meant for use in hearing aids.
 These non-rechargeable cells offer a very long run time and a high energy density.
-Zinc air primary batteries actually use oxygen from the air to generate power.
+Zinc-air disposable batteries actually use oxygen from the air to generate power.
 To activate the cell, simply remove the sealing tab to enable airflow.
-Within 5 seconds, the battery will reach full operating voltage of 1.4V.
+Within 5 seconds, the battery will reach the full operating voltage of 1.4V.